dereneaton/ipyrad/docs/methods.rst

     ipyrad -p params-coding.txt -s 12

     ## create a branch called "noncoding" and edit the newly created file
     ## noncoding-params.txt.
-Set the assembly_method to 'reference_sub'
+Set the assembly_method to 'denovo-reference'
     ## and leave the transcriptome.fasta file as the 'reference_sequence_path'
     ipyrad -p params-coding.txt -b noncoding